What Do Philosophy & Religion Professor Do?

 - Adjunct Faculty Member

 - Religion Professor

 Philosophy & Religion Professor Employment Estimates

-In the United States, there were 31,800 jobs for Philosophy & Religion Professor in 2016.
+In 2016, there was an estimated number of 31,800 jobs in the United States for Philosophy & Religion Professor.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Philosophy & Religion Professor by 2026.
-Due to new job openings and attrition, there will be an average of 2,900 job openings in this field each year.
+There will be an estimated 2,900 positions for Philosophy & Religion Professor per year.